cgwire/kitsu/docs/production_advanced/README.md

 ## Sticky Columns

-If an information is very important for you, you can **Stick** this column next to the shot name.
+If a piece of information is very important to you, you can **Stick** this column next to the shot name.

-It can be a **Task Type** column, or a **Meta Data** column.
+It can be a **Task Type** column or a **Meta Data** column.

 Click on the arrow on the left of the column to open the column menu, then choose **Stick**.

 ![Stick Option Menu](../img/getting-started/stick_option_menu.png)

-Once a column is sticked, it will stay displayed even if the page is simplified.
+Once a column is stuck, it will stay displayed even if the page is simplified.

 ![Stick column simplified](../img/getting-started/stick_simplified.png)